 #4 — TUIfly

 Germany’s charter airline, TUIfly, can call itself the world’s 4th most sustainable airline.
-The airline operates short-, medium, and long-haul flights and shows equally good results in terms of environment-friendliness.
+The airline operates short-, medium, and long-haul flights and shows equally good results in environmental-friendliness.
 Especially on medium-haul flights (800-3,800km), TUIfly shows an outstanding performance in terms of sustainability (77.7)

 TUIfly is a German leisure airline owned by the travel and tourism company TUI Group.
 It is headquartered at Hannover Airport with bases at several other German airports.
 The airline operates 24 aircraft and flies to almost 40 destinations.
 The fleet solely consists of B737-800 aircraft.